 The HELO attribute specifies the hostname that the up-stream host announced itself with (not necessarily via the SMTP HELO command), or [UNAVAILABLE] when the information is unavailable.
 The hostname may be a non-DNS hostname.

-Note 1: an attribute-value element must not be longer than 255 characters (specific attributes may impose shorter lengths).
-After xtext decoding, attribute values must not contain control characters, non-ASCII characters, whitespace, or other characters that are special in message headers.
+Note 1: Attribute values must not be longer than 255 characters (specific attributes may impose shorter lengths), must not contain control characters, non-ASCII characters, whitespace, or other characters that are special in message headers.
 Future attributes that may violate this should use xtext encoding as described in RFC 1891.

 Note 2: DNS hostnames can be up to 255 characters long.
 The XFORWARD client implementation must not send XFORWARD commands that exceed the 512 character limit for SMTP commands.

 Note 3: [UNAVAILABLE] may be specified in upper case, lower case or mixed case.

 Note 4: the XFORWARD server implementation must not mix information from the current SMTP session with forwarded information from an up-stream session.